An Improved Subquadratic Bound for Online Bisection: Preliminaries

 For a given set of components $\C$, let $\P(\C)$ denote the set of all $\C$-preserving partitions of $n$~elements into two clusters, i.e., ones that place all elements of a single component of $\C$ in the same cluster.
 In response to $\C_t$, \ALG chooses a $\C_t$-preserving partition $p_t$.
 If $\P(\C_t)$ is empty though, then \ALG does not change its partition, and an epoch terminates.
 The following observations let us focus on $\ALG$'s behavior in a single epoch only.

-\begin{observation} There are at most $n-1$ steps in a single epoch and the single-step cost is at most $n+1$. \end{observation}
+\begin{lemma} The epoch of any component-preserving algorithm contains at most $n-1$ steps, and the single-step cost is at most $n+1$. \end{lemma}

 \begin{proof} In each step, the number of components decreases.
-Thus, after $n-1$ steps, all nodes would be in the same component, and hence $\P(\C_{n-1}) = \emptyset$.
-In a single step, an algorithm pays at most $1$ for serving the request and changes the cluster of at most $n$ nodes. \end{proof}
+Thus, after $n-1$ steps, all elements would be in the same component, and hence $\P(\C_{n-1}) = \emptyset$.
+In a single step, an~algorithm pays at most $1$ for serving the request and changes the cluster of at most $n$ elements. \end{proof}

 \begin{lemma} If a component-preserving algorithm \ALG pays at most $R$ in any epoch, then \ALG is $R$-competitive. \end{lemma}